Adults and Youth United Development Association

 Purpose of Grant

-For developing community leaders to advocate comprehensive immigration reform and investment in colonia infrastructure, health care, housing, and the financial well-being of families, using the Equal Voice framework for movement building.
+For developing community leaders to advocate for colonia infrastructure investment, immigration reform, health care, housing and financial well-being of families using the Equal Voice framework for movement building.

 Founded in 1992, Adults and Youth United Development Association (AYUDA) is a grassroots community organization that advocates for environmental protection measures and access to basic public services for low-income families and residents in El Paso County’s valley region.
 AYUDA prioritizes colonia communities east of El Paso, Texas, specifically the unincorporated subdivisions – located within 150 miles of the U.S.-Mexico border – surrounding the rural town of San Elizario.